 - Conducted an internal investigation on behalf of a defense contractor in connection with potential procurement fraud in the Middle East.

-- Conducted pre-acquisition due diligence and post-acquisition compliance integration on behalf of a global resource extraction company in connection with the first-ever joint operating agreement with Mexico’s state-owned oil and gas company.
+- Conducted pre-acquisition due diligence and post-acquisition compliance integration on behalf of a global resources company in connection with the first-ever joint operating agreement with Mexico’s state-owned oil and gas company, PEMEX.

 Mr. Soto writes frequently on white collar enforcement and compliance issues.
 Among his most recent publications, Mr. Soto is the co-author of: “Cooperating with Authorities: The U.S. Perspective” (published in Global Investigation Review’s The Practitioner’s Guide to Global Investigations), “Channeling the Channel Partner Risk: Addressing Anti-Corruption Risk with Channel Partners in the Technology Sector,” (published in The FCPA Report) and “Anti-Corruption Compliance in Emerging Markets: A Resource Guide” (an e-book for compliance professionals).